sbarex/MediaInfo/README.md

 ![Media settings](menu_video.png)

-After the download of the release App (or after the build from source), you must start the app and configure the monitored folders.
-Then on System Preferences / Extensions, you must enable the relative Finder Sync extension.
+After downloading of the release App (or compiling it from source code), you need to launch it and set the monitored folders.
+So you need to enable the relative Finder Sync Extension on the System Preferences / Extensions.

 ## Images
 Show these properties: